 The ball bearings are fitted in the end housings part.
 The function of the paths is to reduce friction between the rotating and stationary parts of the machine.
 Mostly high carbon steel is used for the construction of bearings as it is a rigid material.

-The shaft is made of mild steel with a maximum breaking strength.
-The post is used to transfer mechanical power from or to the machine, like armature core, commutator, cooling fans, etc. The rotating parts are keyed to the shaft.
+The shaft is made of mild steel with maximum breaking strength.
+The post is used to transfer mechanical power from or to the machine, like the armature core, commutator, cooling fans, etc. The rotating parts are keyed to the shaft.

 What are the Types of D.C.
-Generator
+Generators?

-The magnetic field in a D.C. generator is typically produced by Electromagnet rather than permanent magnets generators are generally classified according to their method of area excitation on this basis, the D.C. generator is divided into the two classes:
+The magnetic field in a D.C. generator is typically produced by Electromagnet rather than permanent magnets generators are generally classified according to their method of area excitation on this basis, the D.C. generator is divided into two classes:

-- The Separately excited D.C. generator.
+- Separately excited D.C. generator.

 - Self-excited DC generator

-The Separately excited D.C. generator.
+Separately excited D.C. generator.